 Regular work parties are Wednesdays 9AM to Noon.
 The public is always welcome to join us.
 The garden is open during campus operating hours ( 7 AM-10 PM Monday-Saturdays), closed Sundays and PCC Rock Creek campus holidays.
 Master Gardener guided tours are available.
 Contact Sue Ryburn at firstname.lastname@example.org for questions and information.
 Map to PCC.

-The In the Garden Series offers sustainable gardening educational sessions taught by Master Gardeners in our Demonstration Garden at Washington County FairPlex and the Learning Garden at Jenkins Estate.
+The In the Garden Series offers sustainable gardening educational sessions taught by Master Gardeners in our Learning Garden at Jenkins Estate, and our Education Garden at PCC Rock Creek.
 Many sessions provide some on-hands training, and all utilize the backdrop of the garden to enhance the learning experience.
-The In the Garden Series is open to the public at no cost.
+The In the Garden Series is open to the public at no cost and no pre-registration is required.
+In the Garden Series sessions are held, rain or shine.
 Many of the series lessons are approved for Master Gardener education hours for recertification.
 Select the link above for the In the Garden Series Schedule.

 The WCMGA holds free monthly gardening lectures on the first Tuesday evening of each month (except July and August).
 Each lecture features an expert presentation that will keep you fascinated.
+Find a schedule of Guest Speakers at our Upcoming Events page.
 Lectures are free, open to the public, no registration needed, free parking!
-Time: WCMGA General Meeting 6:45 PM-7:15 PM, followed by the lecture at ~7:15 PM

 Does your garden club need a speaker for an upcoming meeting?
 Want to arrange a talk at your local library?
-Would your group like a guided tour of the demonstration garden?
+Would your group like a guided tour of our demonstration gardens?
 We provide knowledgeable speakers on many gardening topics.
-For more information on the various programs and to request a speaker please refer to The Gardening Speakers’ Guild page.
+For more information on the various programs and to request a speaker please click here, and fill out the form.